 Install Nailhead Trim

 Give a simple dresser instant style by adding decorative nailhead trim.
 For straight-line designs, you can opt for easy-to-install nailhead-trim strips.
-Even better, use individual upholstery nails to create a shape — like this lovely design by Girl in the Garage that spans the drawer fronts.Continue to 5 of 26 below.
+Even better, use individual upholstery nails to create a shape.
+This lovely nailhead vanity design by Girl in the Garage that spans the drawer fronts.Continue to 4 of 25 below.

 Turn It Into a Rolling Tool Chest

-This beauty by Crafty Nest beats a boring metal tool chest any day — and it started out as a beat-up chest of drawers.
-The turquoise paint and sleek new hardware make it pretty enough for indoor use.
-The side handles and wheels make it easy to roll from place to place.Continue to 6 of 26 below.
+This rolling tool cabinet beauty by Crafty Nest beats a boring metal tool chest any day.
+Given turquoise paint and sleek new hardware, this weathered chest of drawers it is pretty enough for indoor use.
+The side handles and wheels make it easy to roll from place to place.Continue to 5 of 25 below.

 Restore the Wood

-At some point in its history, this antique chest was refinished with thick stain and varnish that hid the wood's natural characteristics.
+At some point in its history, this antique chest was refinished with a thick stain and varnish that hid the wood's natural characteristics.
 When Saw Nail and Paint's Susan stripped it, the grain regained the starring role.
-The navy paint on the case adds interest and draws the eye to the restored drawer fronts.Continue to 7 of 26 below.
+The navy paint on the case adds interest and draws the eye to the restored drawer fronts.Continue to 6 of 25 below.

 Use False Drawer Fronts for a Flat-File Look

 The flat-file drawers in antique dental, map, and specimen cabinets are gorgeous, but the pieces are pricey.
 Kristine from The Painted Hive got the look for lots less.
 She started with a three-drawer laminate chest, the kind you have to assemble.
-With new drawer fronts, label pulls, and a chalkboard-paint finish, it's unrecognizable now.Continue to 8 of 26 below.
+With new drawer fronts, label pulls, and a chalkboard-paint finish, it's unrecognizable now and has faux specimen drawers.Continue to 7 of 25 below.

 Make a Drop-Front Secretary Desk